MichielDerhaeg/build-linux/README.md

 printed to the console, you can still read it with the ``dmesg`` utility.

 ``init`` specifies the first process that will be started when the kernel is booted.
-For now we just start a shell, we'll configure a real init when it's booted.
+For now we just start a shell, we'll configure a real init while it's running.

 So now we should be able to boot the system.
 You can umount the image, exit root and start a VM to test it out.
 The simplest way of doing this is using QEMU.